hicommonwealth/commonwealth/wiki/Ways-Of-Working.md

 ## Pull Requests

-PRs must always reference their instigating ticket in the description by number.
-GitHub uses [a set of keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to automatically link PRs with referenced issues.
+PRs must always link to their instigating ticket.
+GitHub uses [a set of keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to automatically link a PR to referenced issues.
+Alternatively, PRs may be manually linked via their "Development" sidebar section.

 Linked issues are automatically closed by their relevant PRs.
+In some exceptional cases—for instance, when referencing the outstanding Documentation Update Ticket (#4800)—GitHub closing keywords should be omitted so as to keep the instigating ticket open when the PR is closed.

 As of 230906, test plans should be included with every code-changing PR, as part of our road to automated testing.